Prepare for Take Off: 5 Ways to Make Extra Cash From Existing Clients

 Posted on 4th May 2017 in Advisory

 Written by Freya Hughes

 The old phrase, ‘it’s cheaper to keep an old customer that to find a new one’ is too true.
-Imagine you’re a plane on the ground – where you want to be is in the air, not hanging around the airport, failing to get up to where you want to be.
-In this blog, we’ll explore how you can get up there efficiently – no more cash spent on marketing, just simply listening to what your clients want and need from you.
-Spending time and money on trying to ‘woo’ prospective clients through inventive marketing ploys is, frankly, a bit of a waste of time.
+In this blog, we’ll explore how to do that efficiently – no more cash spent on marketing, just simply listening to what your clients want and need from you.
 Your clients already know you, already know your firm and have (hopefully) given a fantastic customer impression.
-This means you could be doubling your monthly take without really doing an awful lot – a very good thing for your upward trajectory.
+This means you could be doubling your monthly take without really doing that much – a very good thing for your upward trajectory.
 While you’ll still need to work on clients, it might be easier than you think to boost your income each month.
 Prepare for take off!

 1. Sell what your clients actually need

 They need your knowledge, so you’re selling yourself, really.
 You don’t need to be promoting the software you use – those businesses have their own marketing and sales team.
 To your clients, you represent confidence and assurance.
 It’s your knowledge that clients should be paying for these days; you’re automating administrative tasks therefore not wasting time or money sorting that out.